 With this eclectic background, Randy continues to apply his skills to many kinds of business and consumer products and services,

-but he specializes in business-to-business, consumer and business financial, technological products and services, and retail
+but he specializes in business-to-business, consumer and business financial, technological products and services, retail

-(including online stores).
-He has also had some experience with medical products and services.
+(including online stores), direct marketing, and radio.
+He has also had some experience with medical products and healthcare services.

 For samples and insights into Randy's work and the nature of advertising, visit www.rensch.com.